Huegoxaga/notes/embedded/nvidia.md

   - `sudo /usr/bin/jetson_clocks --store` export clock setting to `~/l4t_dfs.conf`
   - `sudo /usr/bin/jetson_clocks --restore` restore clock setting from `~/l4t_dfs.conf`
 - [Click](https://developer.nvidia.com/embedded/learn/tutorials/vnc-setup) to see steps for configuring VNC server
+  - `VNC` is only available when login the GUI interface, one can use command line to enable automatic login
+  - `VNC` instruction can be found in the USB drive when connected in USB mode, it also contain config info on changing screen resolution
 - Backup
   - Clone the entire SD drive, `sudo dd if=/dev/sdc conv=sync,noerror bs=4096 | gzip -c > ~/backup_image.img.gz`
   - Restore the entire SD drive, `gunzip -c ~/backup_image.img.gz | dd of=/dev/sdc bs=4096`

 #### CLI

+- `nvcc --version` or `/usr/local/cuda/bin/nvcc --version` returns cuda version
 - nvpmodel
   - This CLI tool switches the module into different modes.
 Each mode specify which CPU cores are used, and the maximum frequency of the CPU and GPU being used
   - Each mode has different energy usage and performance scenarios